SirKrovlood/INTUIT-VLNCE/README.md

-# Introducing Intuition for Vision-and-Language Navigation in Continuous Environments
+# INTUIT-VLNCE: Autonomous Navigation through Vision-and-Language

 This repository contains code for the master's thesis of Kirill Rodionov.